-What is the difference between horizontal and vertical financial markup on prime contract change orders?
+What is the difference between horizontal and vertical financial markup?

 Answer

-When applying financial markup to your Prime Contract Change Orders (PCCOs), its important to understand the differences between horizontal and vertical markup.
-You can apply one or the other to a prime contract change order in the Advanced Settings tab of a prime contract.
+When applying financial markup to your project's change orders, it's important to understand the differences between horizontal and vertical financial markup.
+You can add the 'Financial Markup tab to your change orders, using the controls in the Advanced Settings tab of a contract or funding.
 You also have the option to apply both styles of markup to your change orders.
 To learn more, see:

 What does horizontal markup look like?